Steiner Cut Dominants

 As $\delta(S)$ is not contained in the subspace spanned by $\mathcal{L}$, this equation shows that at least one of $\delta(S\cap L)$ and $\delta(S\cup L)$ is not contained in that subspace.
 Because of Lemma~\ref{lem:laminar}, this, however, contradicts the choice of $S$ (minimizing $|I(S,\mathcal{L})|$). \item[Case 2: ]$\delta(S\setminus L)$, $\delta(L\setminus S)$ are roots and

 which implies a contradiction that is similar to the one we encountered in Case~1. \end{description} This completes the proof of Theorem~\ref{thm:laminarRootBasis}.

-For a laminar family $\mathcal{L}$ we define the \emph{width} of $\mathcal{L}$ to be $|\mathcal{L}_{\min}|$ unless $\mathcal{L}$ has only one maximal member w.r.t. inclusion, in which case the width is $|\mathcal{L}_{\min}|+1$.
-Theorem~\ref{thm:laminarRootBasis} then in particular implies that the Steiner rank of a facet defining inequality for a cut dominant is the smallest width of any laminar root basis for that inequality.
+For a laminar family $\mathcal{L}$ of subsets of $V(G)$ with a Steiner graph $(G,T)$ the following holds: all cuts induced by $\mathcal{L}$ are $T$-Steiner cuts if and only if each set in $\mathcal{L}_{\min}$ contains a node from $T$ and in case of $\mathcal{L}$ containing only a single maximal set w.r.t. inclusion that maximal set does not contain the entire terminal set $T$.
+Thus, defining the \emph{width} of a laminar family $\mathcal{L}$ to be $|\mathcal{L}_{\min}|$ if $\mathcal{L}$ contains more than one maximal set w.r.t. inclusion and to be $|\mathcal{L}_{\min}|+1$ otherwise, Theorem~\ref{thm:laminarRootBasis} and Proposition~\ref{prop:laminarRootBasis} imply that the Steiner \replaced[comment={\revrem{2}{16}}]{degree }{rank} of a facet defining inequality for a cut dominant is the smallest width of any laminar root basis for that inequality.